luojunwei/LROD/README.md

 1) Introduction
 ```
     LROD is a tool which aims to detect overlap regions among long reads..
-    The input long read data of FLRO is the long reads (fasta format).
+    The input long read data of LROD is the long reads (fasta format).
 ```
 2) Before installing and running
 ```